CBIIT/NCI-DOE-Collab-Pilot3-Active_learning_NLP/README.md

 ## Description

 This repository implements an active learning loop for natural language processing (ALNLP) of pathology reports related to NCI Pilot 3 project.
-It implements two methods for embedding extraction of the unstructured text: 1) bag-of-words with dimensional reduction methods, and 2) pre-trained BERT model.
+It implements the following methods for embedding extraction of the unstructured text:
+ * Bag-of-words with dimensional reduction methods, and
+ * Pre-trained BERT model.

 Deterministic and Bayesian classifiers are available to predict attributes contained in the pathology reports.

 ALNP is an algorithm developed as a part of the Joint Design of Advanced Computing Solutions for Cancer ([JDACS4C](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing)) pilot projects, to improve the assessment of the pathology report.
 Researchers can use ANLP to perform prediction of attributes on pathology reports.